iljateerikorpi/Spotify-Public/docs/index.md

 ### Key components

 - **Command-Line Interface:** Provides a user-friendly interface to access and control various features of the application.
-- **Backend:** Powered by the 'SpotifyManager' class, which orchestrates interactions between the API, database, and other components to deliver core functionality.
+- **Backend:** Powered by the `SpotifyManager` class, which orchestrates interactions between the API, database, and other components to deliver core functionality.
-- **Spotify API:** Spotify API: Works in tandem with the 'SpotifyManager' class to fetch data, manage playlists, and perform other Spotify-related operations.
+- **Spotify API:** Spotify API: Works in tandem with the `SpotifyManager` class to fetch data, manage playlists, and perform other Spotify-related operations.
-- **Database:** Managed by the 'DatabaseManager', which acts as the bridge between the backend and the database.
+- **Database:** Managed by the `DatabaseManager`, which acts as the bridge between the backend and the database.
 It also ensures data integrity by creating regular backups.

 ### Automation